The Spectre of Peasantry: Artist talk and discussion

 Both the artist talk and conversation will include a Q&A to make space for questions from and discussions with the public.

-Participants: Vendula Donátová (ecological farmer, Platforma Kultivarium), Radim Kotrba (silvopastoral farmer, member of the board of the Czech Association of Family Farmers), Jaroslav Pražan (specialist in agri-environmental policy, ÚZEI – Institute of Agricultural Economics and Information), Jan Valeška (director of AMPI – Association of Local Food Initiatives)
+Participants: Vendula Donátová (ecological farmer, Platforma Kultivarium), Radim Kotrba (focuses on silvopastoral systems, member of the board of Association of Private Farming of the Czech Republic), Jaroslav Pražan (specialist in agri-environmental policy, ÚZEI – Institute of Agricultural Economics and Information), Jan Valeška (director of AMPI – Association of Local Food Initiatives), moderated by Tomáš Uhnák